nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Welcome

-Werkbook is a task manager.
+Werkbook is a command-line based task manager that will help you organise your to-dos in a neat and efficient way.

 ## 2. Getting Started